EDS ruined their relationship, but not their will to fight!

-The threesome have all begun their training – a 24+ hour walk presents different challenges to each of them: Eloise is fresh out of hospital from a reconstructive surgery and Sam, despite loving the gym, hasn’t walked/run more than 5km since having the cartilage removed from his knee in his teens, when he first became an avid skipper of leg day…but they’ve attacked both their training and fundraising plans, keeping Darcey, and those like her, constantly at the front of their minds.
+The threesome have all begun their training – a 24+ hour walk presents different challenges to each of them: Eloise is fresh out of hospital after surgery and Sam, despite loving the gym, hasn’t walked/run more than 5km since having the cartilage removed from his knee in his teens …but they’ve attacked their training and fundraising plans, keeping Darcey, and those like her, constantly at the front of their minds.

-Beyond the physical effort, a huge challenge is a deeply ingrained and typically British attitude to asking friends, acquaintances, and strangers for donations…a process that many of you know can be awkward and uncomfortable for both parties.
-But to those suffering from EDS, the efforts to raise funds and awareness will be far more significant than the blisters on the team’s feet – and ultimately that’s all they can do to help give a little support and solidarity to people whose daily suffering is so often misunderstood, misdiagnosed or ignored.
+Beyond the physical effort, a huge challenge is a deeply ingrained reluctance to ask friends, acquaintances and strangers for donations…a process that many of you know can be awkward and uncomfortable for both parties.
+But to those suffering from EDS, the efforts to raise funds and awareness will be far more significant than the blisters on the team’s feet – and ultimately what matters is doing what they can to give a little support and solidarity to people whose daily suffering is so often misunderstood, misdiagnosed or ignored.